Glossary

 Maximum residue limit

-A regulatory limit for residues in food products from animals exposed to a veterinary medicine or certain biocidal uses.
+A food-safety limit for residues in animal-derived foods after veterinary or related uses.

 This is a veterinary and food-safety regulatory concept, not a consumer use instruction.